NUISANCEMC/tutorials/interactive/README.md

 ```
 sudo docker run --rm -v $(pwd):/output -w /output nuisancemc/tutorial:nuint2024
 ```
+When examples suggest opening files with ROOT and browsing with ROOT's GUI `TBrowser`, you will need to use your local copy of ROOT instead... or be very confident that you know how to sort out X11 forwarding between the container and your host machine.

 ## Running the event generation packages
 Neutrino event generators provide executables for making neutrino events with simple starting conditions, which are sufficient for comparisons to cross-section data.
 More complicated applications with a full neutrino flux simulation and a realistic detector geometry require dedicated applications, but the experiments that produce data devote a lot of time and effort to account for or simply express, the effect of these, and produce cross-section data which generally does not require specific knowledge of their experiments other than the simplified flux distributions and the target material of interest.